Death's-head hawkmoth: Description

 The caterpillar of the African death's-head hawkmoth is also sturdy and somewhat variable in colour, being some shade of buff, green or brown, with seven diagonal blue lines.
-At the rear is a curved, thorn-like horn.
+At the rear is a curved, thornlike horn.
 It can attain a length of 5 to 6 in.
 The other two species of death's-head hawkmoth similarly have three larval color forms: typically, green, brown and yellow.
 The pupa is stout and reddish-brown, and is formed 8 to 10 in under the ground in a chamber the size of a large hen's egg.

 Development

 Eggs are laid singly under old leaves of a host plant and are green or greyish-blue.
 In the greater death's-head hawkmoth the host plant is usually the potato, but may also be tomato, woody nightshade, jasmine or common buckthorn.

 None of the three species is restricted to a single family of host plant, but hosts are typically in the families Solanaceae, Verbenaceae, Oleaceae, Bignoniaceae and others.
 The larvae are stout, reaching 120–130 mm, with a prominent tail horn.
 Larvae do not move much, and will click their mandibles or even bite if threatened.
 When mature, they burrow underground and excavate a chamber where they pupate.